New Brunswick Route 106

-Route 106 is a highway in New Brunswick, Canada; running from an intersection with Route 1 and western intersection in Route 905 in Petitcodiac to the intersection of Trans-Canada Highway (Route 2) and the southern terminus of Route 940 at Sackville; a distance of 91.8 kilometres.
+Route 106 is a highway in New Brunswick, Canada; running from an intersection with Route 1 and the western terminus of Route 905 in Three Rivers to the intersection of Trans-Canada Highway (Route 2) and the southern terminus of Route 940 in Sackville; a distance of 91.8 kilometres.

-From Petitcodiac, Route 106 is known as the "Old Post road" and crosses the river to the passing the eastern terminus of Route 885 to the north bank of the Petitcodiac River.
-From here, the route turns north east, traveling through Petitcodiac East, crossing Route 1 at exit 239 in River Glade and continuing to Salisbury where it briefly merges with Route 112.
-The route passes through Boundary Creek then Allison where it is known as "Salisbury Rd" and enters the neighbourhood of Lakeview in Moncton.
-From here, the route travels around the Petitcodiac Causeway then known as "Main St" passing through Downtown Moncton, the southern terminus of Route 15 and into Dieppe.
+From Three Rivers, Route 106 is known as the "Old Post Road" and crosses to the north bank of the Petitcodiac River passing the eastern terminus of Route 885.
+From here, the route turns northeast, traveling through Petitcodiac East, crossing Route 1 at exit 239 in River Glade and continuing to Salisbury where it briefly merges with Route 112.
+The route passes through Boundary Creek, then Allison, where it is known as "Salisbury Road" and enters the neighbourhood of Lakeview in Moncton.
+From here, the route travels around the Petitcodiac Causeway, now known as "Main Street" passing through Downtown Moncton, the southern terminus of Route 15, and into Dieppe.

-From Dieppe, Route 106 is known as "Champlain Street", then changes to "Acadie Ave" at the intersection of Route 132 which leaves the city to the southeast passing through the neighbourhood of Chartersville then Saint-Anselme, then Fox Creek passing the northern intersection of Route 925.
+From Dieppe, Route 106 is known as "Champlain Street", then changes to "Acadie Avenue" at the intersection of Route 132, which leaves the city to the southeast passing through the neighbourhood of Chartersville then Saint-Anselme, then Fox Creek, passing the northern terminus of Route 925.
 The road continues in a southeasterly direction where it is known as "Vallee Road", passing Folly Lake as it enters Memramcook, where it turns south at the western terminus of Route 933.
-Here the route is known as "Royal Road" passing the western terminus of Route 925 to follow the east bank of the Memramcook River passing through Upper Dorchester, Middleton then entering Dorchester.
-The route then passes the northern terminus of Route 935 continuing east through Frosty Hollow then enters Sackville where it is known as "Main Street".
+Here the route is known as "Royal Road", passing the western terminus of Route 925 to follow the east bank of the Memramcook River passing through Upper Dorchester, Middleton, and Dorchester.
+The route then passes the northern terminus of Route 935, continuing east through Frosty Hollow, then enters Sackville where it is known as "Main Street".

 History

 Route 106 follows the original routing of Route 2 until the 1950s, when an entirely new limited-access route was constructed (mainly to bypass Moncton).
-The former route became Route 2A, but it was renumbered Route 6 in 1965.
-The 106 number was adopted in 1984 during a reclassification of provincial highways.
+The former route became Route 2A, renumbered Route 6 in 1965.
+Route 106's current number was adopted in 1984 during a reclassification of provincial highways.

-Route 106 was extended west to Petitcodiac from its former end at River Glade in 1997 when another section of the Trans-Canada Highway was bypassed.
+Route 106 was extended west to Three Rivers from its former end at River Glade in 1997 when another section of the Trans-Canada Highway was bypassed.